aymeric-fulop/Cassiopee-Projet-67/README.md

   If you want to implement a solution between Fabric and Ethereum.
 To integrate a payement methode using Ethereum on your Fabric Blockchain     this is for you.

-## Credits and Acknowledgements: Paul Bitan & Aymeric Fullop
+## Credits and Acknowledgements:
+  Devlopers : Paul Bitan & Aymeric Fullop
+  Special thanks to our supervisors : Maryline L and Montassar B N